BelottiMarco/CMSIT_monitoring/README.md

-# Cross Check of the Hardware Monitoring for the CMS Inner Tracker Upgrade (Ph2_ACF)
+# Cross Check of the Hardware Monitoring for the CMS Inner Tracker Upgrade (`Ph2_ACF`)

 Real-time extraction of hardware monitoring data (temperatures, voltages, currents) from `Ph2_ACF`'s run `LOG`, exposed as live Prometheus metrics for Grafana dashboards.

-> For the physics/detector background, the full design rationale, and validation
+> For the physics/detector background, the full design structure, and validation
 > results, see [`CMSIT_MONITORING_REPORT.pdf`](./CMSIT_MONITORING_REPORT.pdf).
 > This README only covers what you need to install, configure, and run the code.